dranzerblaze/Fake-News-Detector/README.md

 Epochs : 1

-Accuracy acheived :- 72.12 % in LSTM Network and 75.74 % in GRU Network.
+Accuracy achieved :- 72.12 % in LSTM Network and 75.74 % in GRU Network.

 Result :- The GRU Network performs better than the LSTM Network significantly in just 1 Epoch.
 If we increase the number of epochs, we can see drastic changes in both accuracies.